This Is Toledo Logo

 According to the Black Swamp Observatory, “It is simply the best place to witness the spring migration of songbirds anywhere in North America.
 Lake Erie acts as a barrier that the birds are reluctant to cross during migration.”
 The birds gather in marshlands on the lake’s southern edge to refuel and rest before crossing Lake Erie.

 In addition, the trees are just beginning to bud and the visibility of the birds is exceptional.
-Northwest Ohio is also “The Warbler Capital of the World.”
 Birders will see more than 20 species of warblers along with thrushes, vireos, flycatchers, orioles and shorebirds.

 For the Black Swamp Bird Observatory and their conservation efforts of birds and their habitats, visit www.bsbo.org.